CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/07-github.md

 {: .language-bash}

-If you remember back to the earlier [episode](../04-changes/) where we added and committed our earlier work on `guacamole.md`, we had a diagram of the local repository which looked like this:
+If you remember back to the earlier [episode](../04-changes/) where we added and committed our earlier work on `goostats.sh`, we had a diagram of the local repository which looked like this:

 ![The Local Repository with Git Staging Area](../fig/git-staging-area.svg)